Yokosuka B4Y: Operational service

-A Navy Type 96 Carrier Attack Bomber flies near the aircraft carrier Kaga off China in 1937 or 1938.
+A Navy Type 96 Carrier Attack Bomber flies near the aircraft carrier off China in 1937 or 1938.

-On 12 December 1937 3 B4Y1s were involved in the Panay incident during a Japanese attack on the United States Navy gunboat Panay while she was anchored in the Yangtze River outside of Nanjing.
+Although primarily operated as a carrier-based aircraft, the B4Y1 also saw frequently use as a land-based bomber.
+It was in the latter capacity that it made its combat debut during the Second Sino-Japanese War.
+On 12 December 1937, three B4Y1s were involved in the USS Panay incident, during which the United States Navy gunboat came under attack from Japanese forces while she was anchored in the Yangtze River outside of Nanjing.

-Although primarily used as a carrier-based aircraft, the B4Y1 was also used as a land-based bomber on occasion.
-In 1940, the Nakajima B5N replaced the B4Y1 as the primary carrier attack aircraft, though the B4Y1 did remain in service as an advanced trainer, and flew from and until 1943.

-Before its replacement, the B4Y1 had flown during the Second Sino-Japanese War and served at the Battle of Midway during June 1942, where eight of them were operated from Hōshō.
-It was one of these planes from Hōshō which took photographs of the burning on 5 June 1942.
+According to the aviation author René J. Francillon, at the start of the Pacific War, the Allies mistakenly believed that the B4Y was still the principal carrier-based torpedo bomber operated by the IJN, and thus erroneously attributed the sinking of several capital ships, such as the battleship HMS Prince of Wales and the battlecruiser HMS Repulse, to the type.
+In actuality, by the start of the conflict, it had largely been displaced by newer torpedo bombers; specifically, the more capable Nakajima B5N replaced the B4Y1 as the primary carrier attack aircraft in 1940, though the type did remain in service as an advanced trainer, and frequently flew from and until 1943.
+Amongst other engagements, the B4Y was present at the Battle of Midway during June 1942, where eight of them were operated from Hōshō.
+It was one of these aircraft from Hōshō which took photographs of the burning on 5 June 1942.